syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Preselect value with index

 Bind the pre-selected value to the component using the [@bind-Index](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Index) attribute.
-It binds the respective value present in the bind index.
+It binds the respective value present in the specified index position of the datasource.

 > It will be dependent on the [SortOrder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SortOrder.html) type.
 It will bind the value to the component with the sorted data if the corresponding property is defined.